zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/EditorTool.md

     ?>

 ### name
 When specifying a tool as an object, a tool name is required.
+Please note that "undo" and "redo" are reserved tool names.

 #### Returns
 `\Kendo\UI\EditorTool`